 Burden of proof in the event of termination during short-time work

-However, it is possible for the employer to prove that the requirements for a termination for operational reasons were met, despite the higher burden of proof and explanation.
+However, it is possible for the employer to prove that the requirements for termination during “short-time-work” in Germany are fulfilled.
 However, this can be the case, for example, if additional orders break away and it is not possible for the employee to continue working.
 Another reason could be the closure of entire areas of the company or a relocation of operational activities to another location.
 Such a reason also exists if the employer assigns departments or orders to external companies.
 But it depends on the exact circumstances of the individual case.

-What should you do if you are dismissed during short-time work?
+What should you do if receive a termination notice during short-time work?

-If you have been dismissed during short-time work, it is important that you act quickly: You may have to file an action for protection against unfair dismissal with the labor court within three weeks.
+In case of a termination during “short-time” in Germany, you need to act quickly: You may have to file an action for protection against unfair dismissal with the labor court within three weeks.
 You should carefully examine any offer from your employer and seek advice from an employment lawyer.
-A first opportunity to check your claims can be found here:
+A first opportunity to check your claims is here: